michaelshiloh/robotaPsyche/lectureNotes.md

 // Prepare an ArrayList of Vehicles
 ArrayList<Vehicle> vehicles = new ArrayList<Vehicle>();

-// In the constructor for example, place one vehicle in the center vehicles.add(new Vehicle(width, height/2));
+// In the constructor for example, we might place one vehicle in the center vehicles.add(new Vehicle(width, height/2));

 // And then